Home >> Administration >> Evening Classes Program

 Evening Classes Program

-The Lane Evening Classes Program admits prospective non-traditional adult students.
+The Lane Evening Adult Program (LEAP) admits prospective non-traditional adult students.
 The evening classes program accepts students who are typically working adults interested in completing their college degree or attending college for the first time.
-Lane Evening Classes Program is ideal for individuals who cannot afford to leave their job, but have a desire to obtain a Bachelor degree in the evenings.
+LEAP is ideal for individuals who cannot afford to leave their job, but have a desire to obtain a Bachelor degree in the evenings.
+Individuals admitted into LEAP can select from one of the following majors: Business, Criminal Justice, Interdisciplinary Studies, or Sociology.

-To be considered for admissions into the Lane Evening Classes Program, an applicant must be a graduate of an accredited or approved high school.
+To be considered for admission into LEAP, an applicant must be a graduate of an accredited or approved high school.
 Additionally, a candidate for admission must have taken the ACT or SAT and submitted scores to the Admissions Office.
 Students transferring from regionally accredited institutions of higher learning will be admitted as regular students.
 Students who transfer with an Associate degree from an accredited community or junior college will be awarded credit for all courses which parallel the Lane College curriculum, and for which a grade of "C" or higher was earned.
 A maximum of 68 semester hours (102 quarter hours) will be accepted as transfer credit for students who have an Associate degree.

 Upon receipt of the completed application forms, the Admissions and Recruitment committee will evaluate and make decisions concerning acceptance.
 Applicants will be advised of the decision in writing.